worthingtonjg/FacialRecognition/README.md

 Topics discussed include:

-- **CaptureElement** - allows you to preview a feed from a camera.
+- **CaptureElement** - allows you to preview a feed from a web cam.
-- **MediaCapture** - allows you to connect to a web cam camera and take video / images.
+- **MediaCapture** - allows you to connect to a web cam and take video / images.
 - **Local Face Detection** - Detect faces locally, so we don't need to call the cognitive service as much.
 - **Capture Frames** - How to capture frames from the video preview
 - **Save Frames to Pictures Folder** - How to save captured frames to the Pictures Folder